crystal-lang/crystal-website/_samples/1_server.md

 address = server.bind_tcp(8080)
 puts "Listening on http://#{address}"

-# This call block until the process is terminated
+# This call blocks until the process is terminated
 server.listen
 ```